 So, why all the hoopla about books?
 What truly makes them so special and why do people keep turning page after page of what’s been those two covers?
 In all honesty, the answer isn’t about why books are so important but more so in the fact that reading books do so much more for your mind than what people realize.

 The Importance of Reading Books

 From a very young age, books are the building block of education.
-And while children don’t necessarily begin to start reading until the ages of 4 and up, there are still so many amazing befits that come from books.
+And while children don’t necessarily begin to start reading until the ages of 4 and up, there are still so many amazing benefits that come from books.

 Why are books so important?

 When it comes down to it, books teach so many things and lessons about life.
 The words tell a story, and the pictures in books put a visualization with it.
 Kids all learn differently, right?
 Some enjoy reading the words and sitting and processing them while others prefer to look at the pictures.
-Books allow that difference between visual learners and verbal learns to be okay, and both are a great way to keep educating their minds more and more.
+Books allow the difference between visual learners and verbal learns to be okay, and both are a great way to keep educating their minds more and more.

 What are the benefits of reading books?

 The benefits are vast and vary widely, but there are some essential benefits that every person, no matter their age, can obtain from reading books.